Getting started¶

 Size: 27648 B

-Step 5: Assemble the linear system
+Step 5: Assemble the linear system¶

 Now everything is in place for the finite element assembly.
-The resulting matrix has the type scipy.sparse.csr_matrix and the load vector has the type ndarray.

 >>> A = a.assemble(Vh)

->>> l = L.assemble(Vh)
+>>> b = l.assemble(Vh)

 >>> A.shape